 (including orthopaedics), paediatrics and obstetrics.

-In 2013, visiting clinical teams provided services in
+In 2014, visiting clinical teams will provide services

-ENT Surgery and Plastic and Reconstructive Surgery to communities
+Surgery and Plastic and Reconstructive Surgery to communities in

-in Dili, Baucau, Oecussi, Maliana, Same, Suai and Los Palos.
+Dili, Baucau, Oecussi, Maliana, Same, Suai and Los Palos.
+Wherever

-Wherever possible, the first priority of volunteer teams is to
+possible, the first priority of volunteer teams is to provide

-provide clinical mentoring and education to local medical staff to
+clinical mentoring and education to national medical staff to

 strengthen the capacity of local health services.